Ring-tailed lemurs are the best known of all lemur species, famous for their long, striped black and white tail.

 The tail is used as a flag as the lemurs walk, held aloft so others can see.
 It is also used in 'stink fights' where the animals rub their tails against scent glands on their arms and wave them over their heads at their opponent.

-You can get up-close to our lemur family in their walk-through enclosure in Discover Madagascar
+You can get up close to our lemur family in their walk-through enclosure in Discover Madagascar.

 They feed in trees, jumping from branch to branch to avoid the sharp spines, and also forage on the ground.

 Ring-tailed lemurs come from southern and southwestern Madagascar.
 In the wild, they live in tropical dry forests, dry scrub, montane humid forests and gallery forests.

 This species of lemur is classified as Endangered with only 10,000 to 100,000 left in the wild.
 This is largely because the sparse, dry forests they live in are being destroyed for agriculture, charcoal production and mining.